sammorrisdesign-zz/mies-boilerplate/README.md

 ## Usage

-Initial install to get dependencies; `bundle install` and `npm install`.
+Initial install to get dependencies; `npm install`.
 Then use `Grunt` to watch and lint the sass.

 ## Background